 A student may take up to three capstone courses, selected with advisement and departmental approval.
 The additional capstone course(s) may apply toward the Part A options, with departmental approval.

 CSC 391: Independent Study in Computer Science may apply toward the Part A options with departmental approval.

 - MAT 128: Calculus B or MAT 205: Linear Algebra

 - STA 215: Statistical Inference

-Computer Science Natural Science Options (3 course units)
+Computer Science Natural Science and Mathematics Options (four course units)

 Three major-level laboratory sciences and one additional math or science course (with advisement).
-Consult the department for details.
+See Approved Science Courses for more information on courses that meet the science requirements.
+Consult the department for additional details.

-Foreign Language Requirements (2 or 3 course units)
+Foreign Language Requirements (two or three course units)

 Two courses in sequence in any of the modern languages are required if students opt for a language not previously studied in high school or another institution.

 Alternatively, students continuing a foreign language previously taken in high school or at another institution must take three courses of that language in sequence.
 However, this requirement may be reduced by taking a placement test in that language.
 Based on the student’s performance on that test, 0, 1, 2, or 3 courses may be required.